 Tax planning can be a critical component of your overall investing strategy.
 At Royal Legal Solutions, we love finding novel ways to help our investor-clients save tax money.
 We firmly believe that you can and should find and exploit any possible tax breaks.
 Below, we’ll explore some ways to save and share the details of some of the methods you can use.

-Fortunately, we can be prepared even if we are blindsided by a loss in the moment.
+Fortunately, we can be prepared even if we are blindsided by a loss at the moment.

 If one of your most significant stocks or sectors takes a major blow, your gut instinct might be to cut your losses and pull out of the market.
 But you can actually keep your money in the market, minimize the damage, and reinvest more wisely by employing a technique known as the tax swap.